Home education is a key aspect of parental choice and the Council respects the wish of parents who choose to educate their child at home.

 If you employ other people to educate your child then you are responsible for making sure they are suitable.
 We strongly advise you to take up references and ask for a PVG (protection of vulnerable groups) check.

-Denise McKinnon, Education Officer is the main contact for the Council if you have any questions about home education or if you require advice and support.
-Denise can be contacted by email at email@example.com.
+Gill Graham, Involvement & Engagement Officer is the main contact for the Council if you have any questions about home education or if you require advice and support.
+Gill can be contacted by email at email@example.com

 Opportunities are available to study for recognised qualifications if you home educate.
 Your child can study by: